davidbrowne/dsga/README.md

 Current version: `v0.3.0`

 ***All the vector and matrix functionality is implemented***.
-While eventually there will likely be even more tests, all that is missing for basic test coverage are tests of the matrix free functions.
+While eventually there will likely be even more tests, all that is missing for basic test coverage are tests of the vector and matrix free functions.

 ## Usage